soodaayush/BVHApp/README.md

 ![Home](https://github.com/user-attachments/assets/a48ec1a3-6633-4377-b68d-d49dd8ee3834)

-The Home (path: `app/index.jsx`) screen is a centralized area where all the links of the pages can be located along with a nice image of Bay View High School.
-Each link is using the `LinkButton` (path: `components/home/LinkButton.jsx`) component in the files, where an image and name are passed to the component to be rendered at the home screen.
+The Home (path: `app/index.jsx`) screen is a centralized area where all the links to the pages can be located, along with a nice image of Bay View High School.
+Each link uses the `LinkButton` (path: `components/home/LinkButton.jsx`) component in the files, where an image and name are passed to the component to be rendered on the home screen.

 ## News

 ![News Articles](https://github.com/user-attachments/assets/94c25378-6257-4a3d-95bc-baef0c516bce)

 The News (path: `app/news.jsx`) screen displays news about events around the school and community.
-The News Articles uses the `NewsArticle` (path: `components/news/NewsArticle.jsx`) component in the files, where a news article object is passed to the component, containing a title, description, and timestamp.
+The News Articles use the `NewsArticle` (path: `components/news/NewsArticle.jsx`) component in the files, where a news article object is passed to the component, containing a title, description, and timestamp.
 You can tap on the shortened version of the article to reveal the entire article on a separate screen.
 The articles are rendered by React Native's `FlatList`, whose purpose is to render objects in a JSON file.

 ## News Article